Team135BlackKnights/Penn-robotics-website/README.md

 <img src="landing.png" alt="landing" />

 ## Important

+If you chose to edit this website, please do not push the changes to this directory, as just in case everything hits the fan this directory will be working 100% of the time.

 ## 1. Documentation Outline

 This documentation is aimed at future members of Penn Robotics looking to maintain and update this project.
 This document will contain a guide aimed at new web developers, along with information on project structure for those with more experience.